webplatform/docs/tutorials/mobile_opt_and_perf/index.md

 Safari correctly refuses to implicitly move a node from one document to another.
 An error is raised if the new child node was created in a different document.
 So here we use <code>adoptNode</code> and all is well.

 So why iframe?
 Why not just use innerHTML?
 Even though innerHTML is now part of the HTML5 spec, it is a dangerous practice to insert the response from a server (evil or good) into an unchecked area.
 During the writing of this article, I couldn’t find *anyone* using anything but innerHTML.
 I know JQuery uses it at it’s core with an append fallback on exception only.
 And JQuery Mobile uses it as well.
-However I haven’t done any heavy testing in regards to innerHTML [http://martinkou.blogspot.com/2011/05/alternative-workaround-for-mobile.html">“stops working randomly”], but it would be very interesting to see all the platforms this affects.
+However I haven’t done any heavy testing in regards to innerHTML "[http://martinkou.blogspot.com/2011/05/alternative-workaround-for-mobile.html stops working randomly]", but it would be very interesting to see all the platforms this affects.
 It would also be interesting to see which approach is more performant...
 I’ve heard claims from both sides on this as well.

 <h2 id="toc-network-detection">Network type detection, handling, and profiling</h2>